RobotsGoMental/gtl_poc/README.md

-# Guided transfer learning
+# Guided Transfer Learning
-This repository implements our Guide transfer learning(GTL) approach (see [our article](https://www.researchgate.net/publication/367378102_Guided_transfer_learning_Helping_deep_networks_when_learning_gets_tough)).
+This repository implements our Guided Transfer Learning (GTL) approach, for more details see [our publication](https://www.researchgate.net/publication/367378102_Guided_transfer_learning_Helping_deep_networks_when_learning_gets_tough).
-We propose a new approach called Guided transfer learning, which involves assigning guiding parameters to each weight and bias in the network, allowing for a reduction in resources needed to train a network.
-Guided transfer learning enables the network to learn from a small amount of data and potentially has many applications in resource-efficient machine learning.
+We propose a new approach called Guided Transfer Learning, which involves assigning guiding parameters to each weight and bias in the network, allowing for a reduction in resources needed to train a network.
+Guided Transfer Learning enables the network to learn from a small amount of data and potentially has many applications in resource-efficient machine learning.

-# Installation
+## Installation
 1. Clone the repository
 ```bash
 git clone https://github.com/RobotsGoMental/gtl_poc.git